ikt32/GTAVManualTransmission/doc/README.md

 ### `FFEnable` : `0` or `1`
 Disable or enable force feedback.

+### `FFGlobalMult` : Any
+Multiplier in percentage of how strong all forces are.
+This feature is available from 4.2.0 on.

 ### `DamperMax` : `0` to `100`
 Controls the friction feel when the vehicle is at a stop.
 A higher